Add a Human Factor to Your Degree

 - an understanding of psychological research and the applications of psychology in your life and to design;

 - interpersonal skills, including cross-cultural understanding;

-- increased critical-thinking skills; and
+- increased critical-thinking and communication skills; and

 - insight into human reasoning and decision making.